Tennis scoring system: History

-It is sometimes believed that clock faces were used to keep score on court, with a quarter move of the minute hand to indicate a score of 15, 30, and 45.
+Some believe that clock faces were used to keep score on court, with a quarter move of the minute hand to indicate a score of 15, 30, and 45.
 When the hand moved to 60, the game was over.
 However, in order to ensure that the game could not be won by a one-point difference in players' scores, the idea of "deuce" was introduced.
-To make the score stay within the "60" ticks on the clock face, the 45 was changed to 40.
+To make the score stay within the 60 ticks on the clock face, the 45 was changed to 40.
 Therefore, if both players had 40, the first player to score would receive ten, and that would move the clock to 50.
-If the player scored a second time before the opponent is able to score, they would be awarded another ten and the clock would move to 60.
-The 60 signifies the end of the game.
-However, if a player fails to score twice in a row, then the clock would move back to 40 to establish another "deuce".
+If that player scored a second time in a row, they would be awarded another ten and the clock would move to 60, signifying the end of the game.
+However, if the player failed to score twice in a row, then the clock would move back to 40 to establish another "deuce".

 Although this suggestion might sound attractive, the first reference to tennis scoring (as mentioned above) is in the 15th century, and at that time clocks measured only the hours (1 to 12).
 It was not until about 1690, when the more accurate pendulum escapement was invented, that clocks regularly had minute hands.
-So the concept of tennis scores originating from the clock face could not have come from medieval times.
+Therefore, the concept of tennis scores originating from the clock face could not have come from medieval times.

-However, the clock at Wells Cathedral in England which dates from 1386 had an inner dial with 60 minutes and a minute indicator and tolled every quarter hour.
-Likewise the clock erected at Rouen, France, in 1389 tolled every fifteen minutes.
-So by the end of the 14th century, on the most advanced clocks, minutes were being marked and quarter hours were being tolled.
-So a clock face with minutes and quarter hours would likely have been familiar to the English and French nobles by 1435 and 1522.
-It is not hard to imagine that they might use a mock up of a clock face to keep score and that they would score by quarter hours since that is when the clocks tolled.
+However, the clock at the Wells Cathedral in England, which dates from 1386, had an inner dial with 60 minutes and a minute indicator and chimed every quarter hour.
+Likewise, the clock erected in 1389 at Rouen, France, chimed every fifteen minutes.
+By the end of the 14th century, the most advanced clocks would have marked minutes and chimed on the quarter hours.
+Clock faces like these would likely have been familiar to the English and French nobles by 1435 and 1522.
+It is not hard to imagine that they might have used a mock-up of a clock face to keep score, and that they would score by quarter hours since that is when the clocks chimed.